ian-cho/data-prep-kit/examples/agentic/README.md

 ## Project Overview

-This project focuses on automating the integration of LLM based workflow in the data access.
+This project focuses on automating the integration of Large Language Models (LLM) based workflow in the data access.
+It contains the following notebooks:

+- [Planning_DPK_agent.ipynb](Planning_DPK_agent.ipynb): Planner for Data-Prep-Kit tasks with code generation.
+- [dpk_langchain.ipynb](dpk_tools.ipynb): Use DPK transforms defined as [langchain tools](https://python.langchain.com/v0.1/docs/modules/tools/) or  [llama-index tools](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/).
+This notebook leverages LLM to generate a DPK transforms pipeline based on natural language inputs.
+The LLM processes the provided input and produces the pipeline in the correct format, making it ready for execution.
+Subsequently, each transform in the pipeline is invoked by calling its lang-chain or llama-index implementations.

+## Before you begin

+Ensure that you have python 3.11

 ## Installation Guide